kanak-attack-manoa/kanak-attack-manoa.github.io/index.md

 Some positive notes of the application include:
 * Great design and layout of menu items
-* review system is simple and easy to use
+* Review system is simple and easy to use
-* inclusion of ingredients on the same page for all menu items is a nice touch
+* Inclusion of ingredients on the same page for all menu items is a nice touch

 ## Developer Guide